-How can I support a friend who has experienced an assault?
+How can I support a friend who has experienced sexual assault?

-Give the Victim Control.
-Allow her to make decisions about what to do next.
-Offer alternatives, but don’t tell her what to do.
+- Give the Victim Control.
+Allow him or her to make decisions about what to do next.
+Offer alternatives, but don't tell him or her what to do.

-Let the Victim Express Feelings.
-Allow her to express whatever she needs to express.
+- Let the Victim Express Feelings.
+Allow the survivor to express whatever he or she needs to express.
 There may be anger, sadness, or even silence.
 Just be there to listen.

-Encourage Counseling.
-Give the victim information about the University Counseling Center or other resources.
+- Encourage Counseling.
+Give the victim information about the University Counseling Center and other resources.
 Let the victim decide whether or not to go.

 - Be Patient.
 Individuals recover from trauma at their own pace and in their own way.
 Never tell a victim to "get over it."